-The holy month of Ramadan is the most sacred time for Muslims around the world.
-Being such an important time in the Islamic calendar, there is a lot of information about Ramadan that Muslims must know in order to fulfil their religious duties and give thanks to Allah for all He does.
+The holy month of Ramadan is the most sacred time for Muslims worldwide.
+Being such an important time in the Islamic calendar, there is a lot of information about Ramadan that Muslims must know in order to fulfil their religious duties and give thanks to Allah (SWT) for all He does.

-To help simplify things, we’ve put together a list of the key Ramadan facts you need to know.
+To help simplify things, we’ve put together a list of the key Ramadan facts and information you need to know.

 The Meaning of Sawm